GRAAL-Research/IP-publishing/README.md

 # IP-publishing
-Instruction and code to publish your server IP address on reboot.
+Instruction and code to publish your server IP address on reboot on Slack.

 # Automatic installation
 Run the following command by replacing `{URL}` by the web hook url from Slack for an automatic installation :